Notice of Privacy Practices

 - The right for Penn State CAPS staff to seek supervision and/or professional consultation, within CAPS, to aid us in our work with you.

-- The acknowledgement that your records may be shared with Penn State counseling services at participating commonwealth campuses via a shared EMR on a clinical need-to-know basis.
+- The acknowledgment that your records may be shared with Penn State counseling services at participating commonwealth campuses via a shared EMR on a clinical need-to-know basis.

 - The understanding that CAPS records may be shared with Penn State University Health Services via a shared EMR on a clinical need-to-know basis.